supermarmar/guides/docs/regulation/international/basel_framework.md

 ![alt text](images/basel/ccob.png)

-##### **Countercyclical Buffer (CCyB)**
+#### **Countercyclical Buffer (CCyB)**

 30.6 Losses incurred in the banking sector can be extremely large when a downturn is preceded by a period of excess credit growth.
 These losses can destabilise the banking sector and spark a vicious circle, whereby problems in the financial system can contribute to a downturn in the real economy that then feeds back on to the banking sector.
 These interactions highlight the particular importance of the banking sector building up additional capital defences in periods where the risks of system-wide stress are growing markedly.

 30.7 The countercyclical buffer aims to ensure that banking sector capital requirements take account of the macro-financial environment in which banks operate.
 It will be deployed by national jurisdictions when excess aggregate credit growth is judged to be associated with a build-up of system-wide risk to ensure the banking system has a buffer of capital to protect it against future potential losses.
 This focus on excess aggregate credit growth means that jurisdictions are likely to only need to deploy the buffer on an infrequent basis.
 The buffer for internationally-active banks will be a weighted average of the buffers deployed across all the jurisdictions to which it has credit exposures.
 This means that they will likely find themselves subject to a small buffer on a more frequent basis, since credit cycles are not always highly correlated across jurisdictions.

-##### **National CCyB Requirements**
+#### **National CCyB Requirements**

 30.9 Each Basel Committee member jurisdiction will identify an authority with the responsibility to make decisions on the size of the countercyclical capital buffer.
 If the relevant national authority judges a period of excess credit growth to be leading to the build up of system-wide risk, they will consider, together with any other macroprudential tools at their disposal, putting in place a countercyclical buffer requirement.
 This will vary between 0% and 2.5% of risk weighted assets, depending on their judgement as to the extent of the build up of system-wide risk.

 30.11 To give banks time to adjust to a buffer level, a jurisdiction will pre-announce its decision to raise the level of the countercyclical buffer by up to 12 months.

 30.18 For illustrative purposes, the following table sets out the conservation ratios a bank must meet at various levels of CET1 capital if the bank is subject to a 2.5% countercyclical buffer requirement.

 ![alt text](images/basel/buffers.png)

-##### **Capital Conservation Best Practice**
+#### **Capital Conservation Best Practice**

 30.20 Outside of periods of stress, banks should hold buffers of capital above the regulatory minimum.
 Retaining a greater proportion of earnings during a downturn will help ensure that capital remains available to support the ongoing business operations of banks through the period of stress.

 30.21 When buffers have been drawn down, one way banks should look to rebuild them is through reducing discretionary distributions of earnings.
 This could include reducing dividend payments, share-backs and staff bonus payments.
-Banks may also choose to raise new capital from the private sector as an alternative to conserving internally generated capital.
+Banks may also choose to raise new capital from the private sector as an alternative to conserving internally generated capital

-#### **RBC40: SIB Buffers**
+### **RBC40: SIB Buffers**

 This chapter describes the higher loss absorbency requirements applying to global and domestic systemically important banks.

-##### **Higher Loss Absorbency: G-SIBs**
+#### **Higher Loss Absorbency: G-SIBs**

 40.1 Taking into account this going-concern objective, global systemically important banks (G-SIBs) must meet their higher loss absorbency requirement with Common Equity Tier 1 capital only.

 40.4 Based on the bucketing approach set out in SCO40.19 to SCO40.22, the magnitude of the higher loss absorbency requirement for each bucket is as follows.

 ![alt text](images/basel/gsibs_loss.png)

-##### **Higher Loss Absorbency: D-SIBs**
+#### **Higher Loss Absorbency: D-SIBs**

 40.7 As described in SCO50, a domestic systemically important bank (D-SIB) framework is best understood as taking the complementary perspective to the GSIB regime by focusing on the impact that the distress or failure of banks (including by international banks) will have on the domestic economy.

-### **CRE**
+## **CRE**

 This standard describes how to calculate capital requirements for credit risk.

 ![alt text](images/basel/irb_vs_standard.png)

-#### **CRE20: Standardised Approach (Indiviudal Exposures)**
+### **CRE20: Standardised Approach (Indiviudal Exposures)**

 This chapter sets out the standardised approach for credit risk as it applies to individual claims.

-##### **Sovereigns**
+#### **Sovereigns**

 20.7 Exposures to sovereigns and their central banks will be risk-weighted as follows:

 ![alt text](images/basel/sovereign_rws.png)

 20.9 For the purpose of risk-weighting exposures to sovereigns, supervisors may recognise the country risk scores assigned by Export Credit Agencies (ECAs).
 These ECA risk scores will correspond to risk weight categories as detailed below.

 ![alt text](images/basel/eca_rws.png)

 20.10 Exposures to the Bank for International Settlements, the International Monetary Fund, the European Central Bank, the European Union, the European Stability Mechanism and the European Financial Stability Facility may receive a 0% risk weight.

-##### **Public Sector Entities**
+#### **Public Sector Entities**

 20.11 Exposures to domestic PSEs will be risk-weighted at national discretion, according to either of the following two options.

 ![alt text](images/basel/pse_rws.png)

-##### **Banks**
+#### **Banks**

 20.16 For the purposes of calculating capital requirements, a bank exposure is defined as a claim (including loans and senior debt instruments, unless considered as subordinated debt for the purposes of CRE20.60) on any financial institution that is licensed to take deposits from the public and is subject to appropriate prudential standards and level of supervision

 20.17 Bank exposures will be risk-weighted based on the following hierarchy:

 1. External Credit Risk Assessment Approach (ECRA): This approach is for banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes.
 It applies to all their rated exposures to banks.
 Banks will apply CRE21.1 to CRE21.21 to determine which rating can be used and for which exposures.
 2. Standardised Credit Risk Assessment Approach (SCRA): This approach is for all exposures of banks incorporated in jurisdictions that do not allow the use of external ratings for regulatory purposes.
 For exposures to banks that are unrated, this approach also applies to banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes.

-###### **ECRA**
+##### **ECRA**

 20.18 Banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes will assign to their rated bank exposures the corresponding “base” risk weights determined by the external ratings according to Table 6.

 ![alt text](images/basel/ecra_rws.png)

-###### **SCRA**
+##### **SCRA**

 20.21 Banks incorporated in jurisdictions that do not allow the use of external ratings for regulatory purposes will apply the SCRA to all their bank exposures.
 The SCRA also applies to unrated bank exposures for banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes.
 The SCRA requires banks to classify bank exposures into one of three risk-weight buckets (ie Grades A, B and C) and assign the corresponding risk weights in Table 7.

 ![alt text](images/basel/scra_rws.png)

 20.22 Grade A refers to exposures to banks, where the counterparty bank has adequate capacity to meet their financial commitments (including repayments of principal and interest) in a timely manner, for the projected life of the assets or exposures and irrespective of the economic cycles and business conditions.

 20.25 Grade B refers to exposures to banks, where the counterparty bank is subject to substantial credit risk, such as repayment capacities that are dependent on stable or favourable economic or business conditions.

 20.28 Grade C refers to higher credit risk exposures to banks, where the counterparty bank has material default risks and limited margins of safety.
 For these counterparties, adverse business, financial, or economic conditions are very likely to lead, or have led, to an inability to meet their financial commitments.

-##### **Securities Firms & Other Financial Institutions**
+#### **Securities Firms & Other Financial Institutions**

 20.40 Exposures to securities firms and other financial institutions will be treated as exposures to banks provided that these firms are subject to prudential standards and a level of supervision equivalent to those applied to banks (including capital and liquidity requirements)

-##### **Corporates**
+#### **Corporates**

 20.41 For the purposes of calculating capital requirements, exposures to corporates include exposures (loans, bonds, receivables, etc) to incorporated entities, associations, partnerships, proprietorships, trusts, funds and other entities with similar characteristics, except those which qualify for one of the other exposure classes.
 The treatment associated with subordinated debt and equities of these counterparties is addressed in CRE20.53 to CRE20.62.
 The corporate exposure class includes exposures to insurance companies and other financial corporates that do not meet the definitions of exposures to banks, or securities firms and other financial institutions, as determined in CRE20.16 and CRE20.40 respectively.
 The corporate exposure class does not include exposures to individuals.
 The corporate exposure class differentiates between the following subcategories:

 1. General corporate exposures;
 2. Specialised lending exposures, as defined in CRE20.48.

-##### **General Corporate Exposures**
+#### **General Corporate Exposures**

 20.42 For corporate exposures of banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes, banks will assign "base" risk weights